 Through complex narratives and multifaceted characters, upper school literature challenges young minds to grapple with profound truths and cultivate a love for virtue.

-Join us for a conference on teaching upper school literature, featuring talks by professors at Hillsdale College and leaders in our affiliated classical schools.
-Leave inspired and ready to re-enter the classroom with renewed joy and purpose.
+This conference on teaching upper school literature featured talks by professors at Hillsdale College and leaders in our affiliated classical schools.
+Everyone left feeling inspired and ready to re-enter the classroom with renewed joy and purpose.

 This program is entirely free of charge and includes lunch.
 Participants receive a certificate that may count towards professional development hours for certification.